 Beware the jack of all trades.
 If they tell you that they can do something, insist on seeing proof of experience to know that they’re capable of delivering what you need.

 3: How do you research the project before starting?

 Anyone who wants to become a web developer needs the skill of being a good listener.

-The process of researching a project before starting developments actually means listening to the client.
-As the client describes what they want, the web developer should listen for key statements.
+Researching a project before starting development means listening to the client.
+The web developer should listen for key statements as the client describes what they want.

-As a client, you probably have an idea in your head of what you want.
-You're probably not thinking about the web server, cascading style sheets, or markup languages.
+As a client, you probably have an idea about what you want.
+You’re probably not thinking about the web server, cascading style sheets, or markup languages.